intara-io/dataforseo/README.md

         location_code (int, optional): The location code for the search volume data.
 Defaults to 2840 (USA). date_from (str, optional): The start date for the search volume data in 'YYYY-MM-DD' format.
 Defaults to None. date_to (str, optional): The end date for the search volume data in 'YYYY-MM-DD' format.
+Defaults to None. live (bool, optional): Whether to fetch live data.
+Defaults to False. task_id (str, optional): The task ID for the search.
 Defaults to None.
         **kwargs: Additional keyword arguments to include in the payload.
     Returns:
         dict: The response from the DataForSEO API containing the MSV data.